 Children will know how to watch, process and create their own media

 so they can use it to speak up rather than buying into what commercials try to sell them.

 They will sense the hidden messages in movies and

-ultimately get one step closer to be the heros they oftentimes watch in movies
+ultimately understand that the heroes, they oftentimes watch in movies